allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 From the beginning we wanted to make _mongo-migration-stream_ fast — we knew that it would need to cope with databases having more than 10k writes per second.
 As a result _mongo-migration-stream_ parallelizes migration of one MongoDB database into independent migrations of collections.
-Each database migration consists multiple little _migrators_ in itself — one _migrator_ per collection in the database.
+Each database migration consists of multiple little _migrators_ — one _migrator_ per collection in the database.

-_Transfer_ process is performed in paralell for each collection in separate `mongodump` and `mongorestore` processes.
+The _transfer_ process is performed in parallel for each collection, in separate `mongodump` and `mongorestore` processes.
 _Synchronization_ process was also implemented concurrently — at the beginning of migration, each collection on _source database_ is watched individually using [Mongo Change Streams with collection target](https://www.mongodb.com/docs/manual/changeStreams/#watch-a-collection--database--or-deployment).
-All collections have their separate own queues on which Mongo Change Events are stored.
+All collections have their own separate queues in which Mongo Change Events are stored.
 At the final phase of migration, each of these queues is processed independently.

 ![Concurrent migrations](/img/articles/2023-05-28-online-mongodb-migration/concurrent_migrations.png)